 Children need health insurance.
 An estimated 67,000 children in Kentucky are eligible for KCHIP or Medicaid who are not enrolled.
 The Beshear Plan is part of a much larger answer to identify and insure all eligible Kentucky children.

 Who is eligible for The Beshear Plan?

 The Beshear Plan insures children whose families earn less than 213 percent of the Federal Poverty Level.
 For example, a family of four can make up to $50,801 per year.

 What will The Beshear Plan mean for Kentucky?

-The Beshear Plan is, in part, an answer for moving Kentucky forward and renewing our promise to our children - that we will give them every opportunity for success.
+The Beshear Plan is, in part, a way to move Kentucky forward and renew our promise to our children - that we will give them every opportunity for success.
 Children need health insurance because: